astral-sh/ruff/python/py-fuzzer/README.md

 A fuzzer script to run Ruff executables on randomly generated (but syntactically valid) Python source-code files.

-Run `uv run --no-project --with ./python/py-fuzzer fuzz -h` from the repository root for more information and example invocations
+Run `uvx --from ./python/py-fuzzer fuzz -h` from the repository root for more information and example invocations
 (requires [`uv`](https://github.com/astral-sh/uv) to be installed).